andrewufrank/daino/docs/site/dough/Blog/01blog1.md

 ---
-title: The "01blog1" blog title
+title: The "01blog1" blog title CHANGED
 abstract: An example blog title and abstract
     note how to add a second line in the abstract and multiple levels of titles.